Transformational growth in Biggleswade - FAQs

 When will the infrastructure be delivered?

 We bid for funding ahead of housing being built in order to ensure essential infrastructure is in place ahead of town growth.
 The infrastructure will be delivered in phases and by 2024/25.
-The timeline for the Biggleswade programme will be confirmed once the terms and conditions for the HIF funding have been agreed.

 Why do we need a bridleway bridge to the North of Biggleswade?